SFYMMIK/sfymmik.net/README.md

-# This repository is a BETA of my website, while sometimes it will be the same as my existing site sometimes it might not be.
+# This repository is a BETA/BACKUP/SOURCE CODE of my website, while sometimes it will be the same as my existing site sometimes it might not be.

 # Main URL
 https://sfymmik.net